SAEON/somisana/README.md

 Most storage requirements are in the form of SAMBA mounts that can be mounted to multiple locations

-- Data archive: 5TB? (must be backed up.
-TODO - @giles to calculate)
+- Data archive: depends on how far back you want to archive the forecasts (currently we have a 1 Tb storage mount)
 - PostgreSQL: 500GB (does not have to be backed up, but should be mounted if possible)
 - MongoDB: 100GB